Claim: According to magazine polls, the three things blacks fear most are dogs, ghosts, and registered mail.

 5. Father’s Day.

-Origins: Variously titled "Interesting Survey Results" and "What Do People Fear Most?", this purported piece about magazines surveying what their readers fear most has been landing in our inbox since March 2008.
-None of the publications named therein — Country Living, Ebony, or
+Origins: Variously titled “Interesting Survey Results” and “What Do People Fear Most?”, this canard about magazines surveying what their readers fear most has been landing in our inbox since March 2008.
+None of the publications named therein — Country Living, Ebony, or Jet — ran such a survey and obtained the listed results.

 The racial denigration in the piece is obvious: When white folks worry, they concern themselves with weighty matters (nuclear war, terrorist attack, loss of loved ones, their own mortality), but when black people fret, their anxiety focuses on far less dire things (ghosts, dogs, registered mail).
 Moreover, says the fake poll, the fears of white people mostly involve dangers that threaten others as well as themselves, but black people worry about things that are strictly limited to the individual.
 Black people are therefore not only laughably trivial in their concerns, but also wholly self-involved.